-- Three to five years of relevant experience required, preferably providing administrative support in a fast-paced, non-profit environment.
+- Three to five years of relevant experience required, preferably working on climate issues in a fast-paced, non-profit environment.

-- Proficiency with computers, software, database systems, and intranet applications, including experience with the Microsoft Office suite.
+- Proficiency with computers, grants management software, database systems, and intranet applications, including experience with the Microsoft Office suite.

 - Close attention to detail.

 - Strong interpersonal skills, ability to work independently and as part of a team.